Advertisement

 OPINION: This article may contain commentary which reflects the author's opinion.

-Senate Minority Leader Mitch McConnell revealed this week that he’s “not leaving the Senate” and that he’s focused on combating the “isolationist movement” within the Republican Party.
+Senate Minority Leader Mitch McConnell recently stated that he is not planning to leave the Senate and is focused on addressing the “isolationist movement” within the Republican Party.

-During an interview with WHAS radio host Terry Meiners, McConnell vowed to use his remaining time in the Senate to hit back against GOP colleagues who aim to rein in U.S. support for foreign allies such as Israel and Ukraine.
+In an interview with WHAS radio host Terry Meiners, McConnell pledged to use his remaining time in the Senate to push back against GOP colleagues who want to limit U.S. support for foreign allies like Israel and Ukraine.

 McConnell mentioned Ukraine’s fight against Russia, a cause to which the US has allocated tens of billions of dollars.